 Dose fractionation In this study we chose to vaccinate either with a fractionated or a single dose.
 All patients tolerated the 10% dose, and ultimately received the 90% dose, and only one patient showed a mild reaction.
-This indicates that in the case of a vaccine with an ovalbumin level of $<0.333 \,\mu g/ml$, all patients could in fact have received the vaccine as a single dose without serious complications.
+This indicates that in the case of a vaccine with an ovalbumin level of <0.333 μg/ml, all patients could in fact have received the vaccine as a single dose without serious complications.

-Risk of overestimating allergic reactions Every centre administering vaccines knows the protocols that should be followed in the event of an allergic reaction to a vaccine.
+Price Provided the Protocols that should be followed in the event of an allergic reaction to a vaccine.
 When patients with prior anaphylactic reactions to egg are vaccinated, it is important that the centre administering the vaccine also has experience of allergies.
 If not, allergic reactions could be overestimated as a result of misinterpretation of symptoms, as could have been the case with patient D in our study.